smfreeze/csgo-ai-replier/README.md

 ### A Warning

 Fair warning, I got a 24h griefing ban which I can only presume was from using this application (although I did team damage a bit, so not 100% sure).
+Obviously you don't have to use this application to make negative remarks to enemies (which may or may not have been why I receieved a ban).

 <br><br>